qwc-services/qwc-services.github.io/src/topics/Search.md

 Search providers can be defined as follows:

-- As resource, defined in `static/assets/searchProviders.js`.
+- In an external script loaded at runtime, defined i.e. in `static/assets/searchProviders.js`.
 This file is structured as follows:
 ```js
 window.QWC2SearchProviders = {
     <providerkey1>: <ProviderDefinition1>,